Su-nlight/12th-assignments/README.md

    02   | Write a program to input a number and display a table.<br/>
    03   | Write a program to enter names of employees with their respective salaries and store them in a dictionary.<br/>
    04   | Write a program to find occurence of given element in a list.<br/>
-   05   | Write a program to take in email ID(s) of a number of students and store them in a tuple, also make two.<br/>
+   05   | Write a program to take in email ID(s) of a number of students and store them in a tuple, also make two
-        | more tuples, one stores username other stores domain of those ID(s).
+        | more tuples, one stores username other stores domain of those ID(s).<br/>
    06   | Write a menu driven program to perform the following operations :-
         |  i)   Count the numbers of vowels from the given list.
         |  ii)  To display sum of all numeric values from the list